 Madhura Raja: 5 Things To Learn From The Success Of The Mammootty-Vysakh Movie!

-Madhura Raja, the Mammootty starrer which hit the theatres as a Vishu release, entered the 100-crore club as well.
-The movie made a total collection of 104 Crores from its 45-days run at the box office.
+Madhura Raja, the Mammootty starrer, which hit the theatres as a Vishu release, entered the 100-crore club as well.
+The movie made a total collection of Rs 104 crore from its 45-day run at the box office.
 Madhura Raja emerged as Mammootty's first 100-Crore film and his biggest commercial success till date.
-It also 100-Crore film for director Vysakh and now set to complete 100 days of run.
+It also is a 100-Crore film for director Vysakh and now is set to complete 100 days of run.

-Here are the 5 important things we learned from the success of Mammootty's Madhura Raja.
+Here are the five important things we learned from the success of Mammootty's Madhura Raja.
 Have a look...

 NEVER Underestimate The Mass Appeal Of An Actor

 Mammootty is clearly back on the success track with the huge success of Madhura Raja.
 However, things were quite different before the release of the movie.
 The megastar was constantly shamed for not being able to make it big at the box office, especially by the ‘fans' of other actors on social media.
 But now, Mammootty has clearly proved that the audiences underestimated his mass appeal.
-It just took the right project for the megastar to reclaim his long-lost place in the box office race.
+It just took the right project for the Megastar to reclaim his long-lost place in the box office race.

 Sequels Too Need A Strong Plot